Archives

 Vol. 10 No. 4 (2021)

-This issue is on the special topic of “Food as a Tool for Social Change."
+This summer 2021 issue (volume 10, issue 4) is on the special topic of “Food as a Tool for Social Change."
 It’s dedicated to the memory of Professor Evan Weissman of the Food Studies Department, Falk College, Syracuse University.
 It also includes open-call papers, commentaries, and papers on the impact of COVID-19 on the food system.

 Falk College at Syracuse University